ivan-guerra/colorbot/README.md

 - `delay_rng`: A two element array containing the minimum and maximum delay in milliseconds the script will insert after the click is performed.
 - `count`: The number of repetitions you want, by default is `1` and can be ommited in the json.
-- `skip_if_vanished`: Only for `mouse` type, can be ommited, by default if `false.
+- `skip_if_vanished`: Only for `mouse` type, can be ommited, by default is set to `false`.
 If the target color is not present in the screen anymore, it will skip to the next event.

 Checkout the [scripts/](scripts/) directory for example scripts.<br>
 Note, this utility is meant to be used in conjunction with the RuneLite plugins like:<br>